Connecticut Flag History

 The Armorial Bearings

 On March 24, 1931, the General Assembly adopted a design for the official Arms of the State, which it ordered drawn and filed with the Secretary of the State.
-The official description of the Arms called for: A shield of rococo design of white field, having in the center three grape vines, supported and bearing fruit.
+The official description of the Arms called for: A shield of rococo design of the white field, having in the center three grapevines, supported and bearing fruit.
 Below the shield shall be a white streamer, cleft at each end, bordered with two fine lines, and upon the streamer shall be in solid letters of medium bold Gothic the motto

 "QUI TRANSTULIT SUSTINET."

 NOT ALL CONNECTICUT STATE FLAGS ARE THE SAME!